sebastianr812/sebastianr812/README.md

 Software Engineer
 -----------------

 Just a guy that loves encountering problems and building solutions for them.
 There is a Japanese saying 生きがい or Ikigai, it can be described as the activity that combines: what you love, are good at, what the world needs, and what you can be compensated for.
-I believe coding is my Ikigai.
+I believe coding is my **Ikigai**.

 * 🌍  I'm based in New Jersey
 * 🖥️  See my portfolio at [My Portfolio](http://personal-website-eta-eight-66.vercel.app/)